 One of the biggest pieces of the project initiation phase is the creation of your project charter.
 You might also hear this referred to as your project initiation document.

-The project charter is a very brief document that outlines the key elements of your project, including objectives, scope, key stakeholders, and resources.
-It’s almost like your project’s sales tool or marketing document.
+The project charter is a very brief document that outlines and proposes the key elements of your project, including objectives, scope, key stakeholders, and resources.
+It’s almost like your project roadmap, laying down a strong foundation for success.

 There’s some flexibility about what exactly you should include in your project charter.
 Regardless of the specifics, aim to keep it somewhat short — remember, this is your initial pitch or proposal and not your detailed project plan.
 It needs to give enough information for stakeholders to ask questions and issue approvals, but not be so detailed that you and your team work off of it like you would a comprehensive project plan.